Active Ingredients 101

 • Vitamin C (Ascorbic Acid) – antioxidant + skin brightener

-• Alpha Arbutin – gentle tyrosinase inhibitor
+• Alpha Arbutin – reduces hyperpigmentation + skin brightener

-• Kojic Acid – reduces melanin production
+• Kojic Acid – reduces hyperpigmentation + helps with melasma and sun damage

 • Licorice Root Extract – brightens + soothes

-• Niacinamide – also brightens discoloration
+• Niacinamide – also supports the skin's brightness

 • Mandelic Acid – gentle exfoliation + pigmentation fade